Schedule a Non Calendar-Integrated Meeting

 Link a Team

 When scheduling a meeting through Leadr, users can link to a Team that they are a part of.
-Follow the above steps, then use the Link Team drop-down to select a corresponding team.
+Follow the above steps, then use the filter to select a corresponding team.

 Once linked, corresponding Team goals will be displayed within the Team meeting similarly to the one-to-one.